Navigating Vocational Success

 Repeated meetings or discussions scheduled so that alumni can advise students on questions they have about vocation or college choices.

 Mentors will provide students and/or alumni information about their field of work or college they attended.
 This information can be shared via phone, email, mail, Skype, or in person.

 Mentors will offer Carroll High School students and/or alumni feedback on their resumes and cover letters.
 This can occur via phone, email, mail, Skype, or in person.

 Mentors will conduct a mock interview with students and/or alumni who are preparing for an interview in their industry and/or graduate school program.
 Mock interviews can be held in person, by phone, or via Skype.

 Parental approval must be received in advance for those students under age 18.
 Private one-on-one meetings are not encouraged, unless they are held in a public place, such as a restaurant, library, workplace, conference room, or classroom when other individuals are nearby.
 The Archdiocese of Cincinnati requires regular volunteers to take part in the VIRTUS Program.
 Regular volunteers are defined as those who have contact with the same student for ongoing meetings at least once per month.

 Prior to participating in the Job Shadow Day or any other Alumni Mentor Program activity that is not on Carroll High School premises, students are required to have a permission slip filled out by their mentor and signed by their parent or legal guardian.
-The completed permission slip then needs to be submitted to Mrs. Linda Edwards in Classroom 214 or via email at email@example.com.
+The completed permission slip then needs to be submitted to Mrs. Julie Weitz in the Alumni Office or via email at email@example.com.